irworkshop/accountability_datacleaning/R_campfin/ms/ppp/docs/ms_ppp_stats.md

 > PPP loans are not made by SBA.
 PPP loans are made by lending
 > institutions and then guaranteed by SBA.
 Accordingly, borrowers apply
 > to lenders and self-certify that they are eligible for PPP loans.
 The
-> self- certification includes a good faith certification that the
+> self-certification includes a good faith certification that the
 > borrower has economic need requiring the loan and that the borrower
 > has applied the affiliation rules and is a small business.
 The lender
 > then reviews the borrower’s application, and if all the paperwork is
-> in order, approves the loan and submits it to SBA…
+> in order, approves the loan and submits it to SBA.

 > #### Cancelled Loans Do Not Appear In The PPP Loan Data
 >